 I’m a London-born artist and printmaker based in Manchester, UK.
 My work explores the complexity of landscapes, as memory or metaphor, reflecting on the passing of time, sometimes capturing subtle moments of stillness and reflection, other times the energy of sites of decay and renewal.

-Rooted in traditional printmaking techniques, I create works using linocut, etching, collagraph and monoprint processes to create layered, atmospheric images that reflect a sense of light, space, pattern, and texture.
-In my home studio in Manchester, my printmaking processes are very hands-on and explorative, getting inky and experimenting with contrasts and suggesting surfaces and places.
+Rooted in traditional printmaking techniques, I use linocut, etching, collagraph and monoprint processes to create layered, atmospheric images that reflect a sense of light, space, pattern, and texture.
+In my home studio in Manchester, my printmaking processes are varied and experimental.
+I’m exploring, getting inky – playing with contrasts and suggesting surfaces and places.

 My work spans both 2D work and 3D print-based installations.
 As an artist in residence at the University of Chester, I’ve been developing the installation side of my practice, bringing traditional print processes together with digital technology, such as laser cutting, to create new fragile structures.
 I love to experiment and embrace gaps, edges, ambiguity and chance.

 Inspired by the outdoors, the post-industrial surroundings of Manchester and artists I admire, my prints usually evolve from location sketches, sketchbook studies and prototypes into carefully hand-printed works.
-I’m balancing ideas, structures and aiming to evoke mood and a connection.
+I’m balancing ideas, building structures and aiming to evoke a mood and connection.

 A recent graduate with an MA in Fine Art Printmaking from Middlesex University, I’m a member of the Printmakers Council, East London Printmakers, and Prospect Printmakers in Rossendale.
 I exhibit regularly and my work is held in private collections across the UK and beyond.
-It’s also in two art books and has been shown in the Royal Academy Summer Exhibition 2023 – and again this year.
-I’m delighted to share my work with you here and invite you to join me on my journey
+It’s also in two art books and has been shown in the Royal Academy Summer Exhibition – in 2023 and 2025.
+I’m delighted to share my work with you here and invite you to join me on my journey.

 I’m a London-born artist and printmaker based in Manchester, UK.
 My work explores the complexity of landscapes, as memory or metaphor, reflecting on the passing of time, sometimes capturing subtle moments of stillness and reflection, other times the energy of sites of decay and renewal.

-Rooted in traditional printmaking techniques, I create works using linocut, etching, collagraph and monoprint processes to create layered, atmospheric images that reflect a sense of light, space, pattern, and texture.
-In my home studio in Manchester, my printmaking processes are very hands-on and explorative, getting inky and experimenting with contrasts and suggesting surfaces and places.
+Rooted in traditional printmaking techniques, I use linocut, etching, collagraph and monoprint processes to create layered, atmospheric images that reflect a sense of light, space, pattern, and texture.
+In my home studio in Manchester, my printmaking processes are varied and experimental.
+I’m exploring, getting inky – playing with contrasts and suggesting surfaces and places.

-Inspired by the outdoors, the post-industrial surroundings of Manchester and artists I admire, my prints evolve from location sketches, sketchbook studies and prototypes into carefully hand-printed works.
-I’m usually balancing ideas, structures and aiming to evoke mood and a connection.
+Inspired by the outdoors, the post-industrial surroundings of Manchester and artists I admire, my prints usually evolve from location sketches, sketchbook studies and prototypes into carefully hand-printed works.
+I’m balancing ideas, building structures and aiming to evoke a mood and connection.

 A recent graduate with an MA in Fine Art Printmaking from Middlesex University, I’m a member of the Printmakers Council, East London Printmakers, and Prospect Printmakers in Rossendale.
 I exhibit regularly and my work is held in private collections across the UK and beyond.
-It’s also in two art books and has been shown in the Royal Academy Summer Exhibition.
-I’m delighted to share my work with you here and invite you to join me on my journey
+It’s also in two art books and has been shown in the Royal Academy Summer Exhibition – in 2023 and 2025.
+I’m delighted to share my work with you here and invite you to join me on my journey.

-“Printmaking allows me to slow down and look closely — to find something meaningful in what’s often overlooked.”
+“Printmaking allows me to slow down and look more closely — to find something meaningful in internal and external landscapes.”

-“Printmaking allows me to slow down and look closely — to find something meaningful in what’s often overlooked.”
+“Printmaking allows me to slow down and look more closely — to find something meaningful in internal and external landscapes.”